kos-lang/kos/doc/modules.md

 file functions `file.open()`, `file.create()` and `file.append()`
 instead of specifying the flags explicitly.

-It is recommended to use the `file.file` constructor in conjunction with the `with` statement.
+It is recommended to use the `file.file` class in conjunction with the `with` statement.

 Example: